diwashrestha/diwash_shrestha/content/home/experience.md

     * Organize tech events for students related to technology like Cloud Computing, Machine Learning, Web development, etc.
     * Provide resources to students sent by Microsoft and other community
     * Collaborate with other tech communities and tech enthusiasts to organize and to participate in tech events
-  title: Microsoft Learn Student Ambassador
+  title: Microsoft Learn Student Ambassador (GOLD)
 - company: Volunteers Initiative Nepal
   company_url: "https://www.volunteersinitiativenepal.org/"
   date_end: "2020-02-15"